-This September, she and her dog Max will do the Lea Valley Walk, which follows the River Lea from its source at Leagrave to the Queen Elizabeth Olympic Park in London.
+This September, she will do the Lea Valley Walk, which follows the River Lea from its source at Leagrave to the Queen Elizabeth Olympic Park in London.

-Maggie is a keen walker, and loves to go rambling with Max, a rescue dog who has his own experience of poverty.
-They plan to complete the Lea Valley Walk in five days.
-Every stages of the walk is easily accessible by public transport, so if you would like to do the walk with them, or just join in for one day, please email firstname.lastname@example.org.
+Maggie is a keen walker, and loves to go rambling.
+She plans to complete the Lea Valley Walk in five days.
+Every stage of the walk is easily accessible by public transport, so if you would like to do the walk with her, or just join in for one day, please email firstname.lastname@example.org.

-If an 80km walk along the graceful River Lea doesn’t appeal, you can still support Maggie and Max by sponsoring them.
+If an 80km walk along the graceful River Lea doesn’t appeal, you can still support Maggie by sponsoring her efforts.

 And please use the buttons at the bottom of this page to share it with all your friends.
 Thank you.